 What is the power and EV range of Tesla Model Y L?

-The 2026 Tesla Model Y L is set to launch in Australia with the US electric car brand’s familiar long-range dual-motor powertrain with all-wheel drive.
+The 2026 Tesla Model Y L has launched in Australia with the US electric car brand’s familiar long-range dual-motor powertrain with all-wheel drive.

 Tesla claims a 600km WLTP range for the current Model Y Long Range AWD sold in Australia.
 Improved aerodynamics appear to have contributed to gains achieved with the Model Y L. The company says the extended roofline and other revisions at the rear end provide aero benefits that reduce energy consumption and increase the cruising range.
-The Model Y L’s rear spoiler is also said to increase downforce and enhance performance.
+The rear spoiler is also said to increase downforce and enhance performance, while the Model Y L’s drag coefficient is a slippery 0.216Cd.

 As per the regular Model Y, the battery can handle DC charging up to 250kW.
 At that speed, up to 266km of range can be added in as little as 15 minutes, based on Tesla figures.